Best Internet Options for Truckers

 2. Since the cheaper satellite hardware can’t be used while moving, if you need in-motion capability, you’d be forced to spend $2,500.00 upfront and get a larger monthly payment just for that ability.
 Or get a mobile cell phone plan anyway, to compensate.

-3. If you opt for the flat high-performance satellite, and you ever switch vehicles, you’d have to uninstall the entire satellite and remount it onto your new truck.
+3. If you opt for the flat high-performance satellite and ever switch vehicles, you’d have to uninstall the entire satellite and remount it onto your new truck.

 Public Wi-Fi hotspots